 Is it really valid to use comparisons with other industries when it comes to IT?

-When looking at IT, the most common comparison used is the automobile industry.
+When looking at IT, one common comparison used is the automobile industry.
 Vehicles have evolved from being hand built to mass production on assembly lines: IT has moved from hand coded applications on proprietary platforms toward the adoption of continuous development and delivery on more automated hybrid cloud platforms.
 Seems to hold together as a comparison, doesn’t it?

 However, the comparison can fail as well – the often-used term of a ‘common engine’ in areas such as databases and analytics may result in too many exceptions being brought through that stretch the idea too far.
 The main issue is that there is not one type of vehicle on the market, and their capabilities cover a broad spectrum.
 For example, a 40-tonne truck’s engine would not be that competitive in a race against a Formula 1 or Indycar.
 The flip side of this is that the F1 or Indycar engine would be useless at hauling freight, even with the F1 engine having 50% greater power than the truck.